All Saints Secondary School: History

 All Saints Secondary School is a part of the Anglican Diocese of Sabah.
 The development of Anglican Church schools was inspired by foreign settlers to provide education to their children.
-The Diocese also owns other secondary schools, primary schools and kindergartens in Sabah and also in West Malaysia.
+The Diocese also owns other secondary schools, primary schools and kindergartens in Sabah and also in West Malaysia (with joint ownership along with its sister diocese known as the Diocese of West Malaysia).

 Early days

 All Saints was built on 1 April 1903 as one of the earliest schools in Kota Kinabalu (Jesselton).
 Its humble beginning was in a borrowed government building that served as an office.
-The school was officially declared open by Governor E.W.
-Birch and Lady Birch on 22 December 1903 and it was named King Edward VII School after the reigning King of Great Britain.
+The school was officially declared open by Governor Sir E.W.
+Birch and Lady Birch on 22 December 1903 and it was firstly named as King Edward VII School after the then-reigning King of Great Britain and the British Empire.

 King Edward VII School at that time, under the charge of Mr. Chai Ah Soon, was basically a one-man show, for he doubled as the headmaster and form teacher.
 It started with only about 30 students, all boys and mostly Chinese, and they were divided into five groups ranging from standard one to five.
-The students learned simple arithmetic, English grammar, reading, writing and Bible study.
+The students learned simple arithmetic, English grammar, reading, writing and Bible studies.
 On 25 May 1905, the boys of the school were invited to participate in sports events organized by the police department.
 This marked the beginning of sports in the school.

 Move to Karamunsing

-As the principal and class teacher, Mr. Chai Ah Soon's main concern was undoubtedly on the academics.
+As the principal and class teacher, Mr. Chai Ah Soon's main concern was undoubtedly academics.
 But the school was multi-functional.
 It was also used to hold church services.
 Besides, meetings and social functions were held in King Edward VII School as it was difficult to find suitable premises in Jesselton for these purposes.
 Later, on 1 September 1909, King Edward VII School was moved to a land at Karamunsing, granted by the Court of Directors of the British North Borneo Company.
 The site of the school was moved to Karamunsing in 1910.
 The new school was built of wood, on stilts over the swamp.